 Your macro ratio is going to be unique for you and bio-individuality is king.
 How one person eats is not going to be how you eat.
 Some like more carbs and a little less fat.
 Others like more fat and fewer carbs.
 Some enjoy a balance of both.
 We should absolutely be paying attention to how food sources and qualities make us feel.

 Some of the numbers online calculators spit out are a little ridiculous too.
-For example, if using TDEE calculator from above and doing a low carb approach, it has me eating 192 grams of protein.
+For example, when using the TDEE calculator from above and doing a low carb approach, it has me eating 192 grams of protein.
 For someone that weighs 127-129 pounds, that is ridiculous.

 How to count macros